ssiwan/KARMA/README.md

 ## The Essentials

-The KARMA prototype is deployed on Amazon Web Services and can be accessed through the site Site URL:
+The KARMA prototype is deployed on Amazon Web Services and can be accessed through the site URL:

 **<https://acceptance.bigbluesign.com>**